-- Be respectful of the building's character and appearance, scale, materials, style and architectural expression. - Not dominate or visually disrupt the appreciation of the building as it presents to the streetscape. - Maintain the perception of the three-dimensional form and depth of the building by setting back the addition behind the front or principal part of the building, and from visible secondary elevation(s). - Retain significant roof form within the setback from the building façade. - Not obscure views of façades or elevations associated with the front or principal part of the building. - Be distinguishable from the original fabric of the building. - Not employ external column/structural supports through the front or principal part of the building.
+- Be respectful of the building's character and appearance, scale, materials, style and architectural expression. - Maintain the perception of the three-dimensional form and depth of the building by setting back the addition behind the front or principal part of the building, and from visible secondary elevation(s). - Retain significant roof form within the setback from the building façade. - Not obscure views of façades or elevations associated with the front or principal part of the building. - Be distinguishable from the original fabric of the building.